harshaldesai01/Janatahack-Independence-Day-2020-ML-Hackathon/README.md

 -  Trained 3 models using ULMFiT, BERT and RoBERTa

-- Final Submission was generated using `Ensemble`  notebook.
+- Final Submission was generated using `Ensembles`  notebook.

 - Created a Voting Classifier of the following for final submission as it performed better on Public LB.:
 1. *BERT*